 - Section 43 - Applicable to people who damage the computer systems without permission from the owner.
 The owner can fully claim compensation for the entire damage in such cases.

-- Section 66 - Applicable in case a person is found to dishonestly or fraudulently committing any act referred to in section 43.
+- Section 66 - Applicable in case a person is found to dishonestly or fraudulently commit any act referred to in section 43.
 The imprisonment term in such instances can mount up to three years or a fine of up to Rs.
 5 lakh.

 - Section 66B - Incorporates the punishments for fraudulently receiving stolen communication devices or computers, which confirms a probable three years imprisonment.
-This term can also be topped by Rs.
+This term can also be topped by a Rs.
 1 lakh fine, depending upon the severity.

 - Section 66C - This section scrutinizes the identity thefts related to imposter digital signatures, hacking passwords, or other distinctive identification features.
-If proven guilty, imprisonment of three years might also be backed by Rs.1 lakh fine.
+If proven guilty, imprisonment of three years might also be backed by a Rs.1 lakh fine.